 Concomitant terfenadine at multiple doses of fluconazole ≥400mg.
 Concomitant drugs known to prolong the QT interval and metabolized by CYP3A4 (eg, cisapride, astemizole, erythromycin, pimozide, quinidine).

 Risk of serious hepatotoxicity; monitor liver function during therapy and for signs/symptoms of hepatic injury; discontinue if occurs.
 Proarrhythmic conditions.
 Monitor closely for skin rashes; discontinue if lesions progress.
 Renal or hepatic impairment.
 Susp: hereditary fructose, glucose/galactose malabsorption, sucrose-isomaltase deficiency: not recommended.
 Elderly.
-Pregnancy (Cat.D); may cause rare congenital anomalies in infants exposed in-utero to high doses (400–800mg/day) during 1st trimester.
+Use effective contraception during and for 1 week after last dose.
+Pregnancy (avoid); may cause rare congenital anomalies in infants exposed in-utero to high doses (400–800mg/day) during 1st trimester.
 Nursing mothers.

 See Contraindications.
 Avoid concomitant voriconazole; if needed, monitor closely esp. when given within 24hrs after fluconazole.
 Caution with amiodarone (esp. with high-dose fluconazole), other drugs metabolized by CYP2C9 and CYP3A4 with a narrow therapeutic window.
 Potentiates warfarin, oral hypoglycemics, oral midazolam, triazolam, tofacitinib, alfentanil, amitriptyline, nortriptyline, saquinavir, tacrolimus, sirolimus, carbamazepine, methadone, NSAIDs, zidovudine; adjust dose as necessary.
 May increase levels of phenytoin, theophylline, halofantrine, rifabutin, vinca alkaloids, cyclosporine, fentanyl, calcium channel blockers, losartan; monitor.
 Concomitant celecoxib: reduce celecoxib dose by half.
 Increased risk of myopathy/rhabdomyolysis with concomitant HMG-CoA reductase inhibitors; closely monitor.
 May be potentiated by diuretics.
 May be antagonized by oral cimetidine, rifampin.
 Concomitant prednisone: monitor for adrenal cortex insufficiency when fluconazole stopped.
 CNS effects with Vitamin A. Oral contraceptives: see full labeling.
 Avoid other hepatotoxic drugs.